bigvisionit/vorlagen/README.md

 }

-// Ausgabe: { i: 1, i123: 2 }
+Output: { i: 1, i123: 2 }

-Objekt-Eigenschaften können über [] dynamisch benannt werden.
+Object properties can be named dynamically using [].

-- Variable aus Array-Zuweisung;
+Variable from array assignment;

 let arr = [ 1, 2, 3 ]

-let [ x, , y ] = arr // Ausgabe Variable x = 1, y = 3
+let [ x x, ] = arr // Output Variable x = 1, y = 3

-Die Variblen mit dem Namen x und y werden mit den Werten aus dem Array erzeugt.
+The variables named x and y are generated with the values from the array.

-Variablen-Tausch:
+Variable swap:

-[ x, y ] = [ y, x ]
+][x, y =[y, x]

-Die einfachste Möglichkeit um Variablen zu vertauschen.
+The easiest way to swap variables.

-- Variable aus Objekt-Zuweisung:
+Variable from object assignment:

 function getSpecObj() {